guiliberali/Learning-from-Big-Data-Module-1-2022/README.md

 ## Course Preparation

 If you are not familiar with R markdown please go through this short tutorial.
+Greta Wackerbauer, our TA (learningbigdata22@gmail.com) will give a short tutorial on Rmarkdown on September 2 at 3pm (i.e., right after the first lecture) for the students that are not familiar with it.
+Feel free to attend if you would like to get some tips, but do make sure you first try to install R studio and R Markdown on your computer before the class.

 - [Introduction to R and R markdown](https://github.com/guiliberali/Learning-from-Big-Data-Module-1/blob/main/preparation/Intro-to-RMarkdown.pdf)